Edward Kelly (American bishop): Bishop of Boise

 On December 16, 1927, Kelly was appointed as the third bishop of Boise by Pope Pius XI.
 He received his episcopal consecration on March 6, 1928, at Saint Frances de Sales Cathedral in Baker from Bishop McGrath, with Bishops Mathias Lenihan and Charles White serving as co-consecrators.
 During a visit to Vatican City in 1934, Kelly was granted a private audience with Pius XI, conducted in Italian.

 Death and legacy

-Edward Kelly died of a heart attack while celebrating mass in Boise on April 21, 1956; he was age 66.He was succeeded by Bishop James Byrne.Bishop Kelly High School in west Boise, opened in 1964, is named in his honor.
+While preparing to celebrate Saturday morning mass in Boise on April 21, 1956, Kelly succumbed to a heart attack and died at age 66; he was succeeded by Bishop James Byrne.
+Eight years later in 1964, Bishop Kelly High School (BK) opened in west Boise, named in his honor.